Optimal Sensor Gain Control for Minimum-Information Estimation of Continuous-Time Gauss-Markov Processes

 \subsection{Analytical solution}

-{ With the phase portraits depicted in Fig.~\ref{fig:cases} in mind, we now solve the boundary value problem \eqref{eqn:canonical} and \eqref{eqn:u_star_argmin} with the initial state condition $x_{t_0}=x_0 (\geq 0)$ and the terminal costate condition $p_{t_1}=0$.
-In what follows, the solution to this boundary value problem is simply referred to as the optimal solution.
-It is convenient to consider Cases A, B and C separately.
+{ With the phase portraits shown in Fig.~\ref{fig:cases} in mind, we solve the boundary value problem \eqref{eqn:canonical} and \eqref{eqn:u_star_argmin} with the initial state constraint $x_{t_0}=x_0 (\geq 0)$ and the terminal costate constraint $p_{t_1}=0$.
+In the following, the solution to this boundary value problem is simply referred to as the optimal solution.
+We now consider Cases A, B and C sequentially.